adityaarulmanalan/hackerrankHackathon_triageAgent/README.md

-# Support Ticket Triage System
+# Support Ticket Triage Agent (HackerRank Orchestrate 2026)

 ## Overview

-This project is a deterministic support ticket triage system built for the HackerRank AI challenge.
+This project is a deterministic support ticket triage agent built for the HackerRank Orchestrate hackathon.

-It processes incoming support tickets and:
+The system processes real-world support tickets across three ecosystems:
+- HackerRank
+- Claude
+- Visa

+For each ticket, it:
-- Classifies them into request type and product area
+- Classifies the request
 - Retrieves relevant documentation
-- Generates grounded responses
+- Generates a grounded response
 - Decides whether to reply or escalate

-The system is designed to prioritize **correctness, consistency, and explainability** over generative flexibility.
+The system prioritizes **correctness, safety, and explainability** over generative flexibility.

 ---

-## Problem Statement
+## Problem

-Support teams spend significant time:
+Support teams handle large volumes of tickets involving:
-- Reading and understanding tickets
-- Finding relevant documentation
-- Deciding whether to resolve or escalate
+- Billing issues
+- Account access
+- Security concerns
+- Product usage queries

-A naive AI solution may generate fluent responses but risks **hallucination and incorrect guidance**, which is unacceptable in support workflows.
+A naive AI system may generate fluent responses but risks:
+- Hallucination
+- Incorrect guidance
+- Unsafe decisions

-This project focuses on building a **reliable and auditable triage system**.
+This project focuses on building a **reliable triage system** that:
+> Answers when safe, escalates when uncertain.

 ---